 For Multicast IP Address, the first 4 bits are fixed, these first four bits are 1110.
 The last 23 bits are used for Multicast MAC Address.
 And the remainning 5 bits in the middle can be any value.
 So, 2^5, you can create 32 different IP address with this changable area.

 For our example, the Multicast IP addresses that share the same Multicast MAC Address are showed below.
-Here, with the 5th, 6th, 7th, 8th and 9th bits, 32 different Multicast IP Addresses can be written.
+There is a IP and MAC mapping here.
+With the 5th, 6th, 7th, 8th and 9th bits, 32 different Multicast IP Addresses can be written.

 11100000.10000000.00110000.00001000

-These Multicast IP Addresses that can be used with this created MAC Address are given below:
+These Multicast IP Addresses that can be used with this created MAC Address are given below.
+There are 32 IPs here and each of them use the same MAC.

 224.127.0.1